The first Jackson Brodie novel: literary crime from the prizewinning, number-one bestselling author of Big Sky and Transcription.

 Shot through with sharp, black humour, and introducing a loveable hero in Brodie, this is storytelling that satisfies at every level

 Atkinson is very good indeed... more satisfying than many detective novels.
 Everyone who picks it up will feel compelled to follow it through to the last page

 Brilliantly playful, witty and original... massive and consistent talent for comedy

 Intriguing and affecting... she has also created a compelling central chracter in world-weary private investigator Jackson Brodie, who is determined to bring justice to all the lives that lie fractured around him

-From crime to historical fiction, stories of espionage to time-travel, there is a book for everyone from one of our most unique and verstaile writers.
+From crime to historical fiction, stories of espionage to time-travel, there is a book for everyone from one of our most unique and versatile writers, whose career turns 25 this year.
 Here's where to start.